Beni Prasad Verma: Views

 On 15 October 2012, he made a controversial remark that "I believe Salman Khurshid could not have embezzled Rs 71 lakh.
 It is a very small amount for a central minister.
 I would have taken it seriously if the amount was Rs 71 crore."
 The Times of India said his statements are grossly ill-timed and ill-phrased.

-On 13 December 2012, he made a remark that "Do not hang Afzal Guru but give him life imprisonment".
+On 13 December 2012, he opposed hanging of Afzal Guru.
+He said: "Do not hang Afzal Guru but give him life imprisonment".

 In December 2013, when he asked about Kumar Vishwas standing against Rahul Gandhi in the election from Rahul Gandhi's home place Amethi he said, "what will he fight, how will he fight.
 He is nothing but a joker.
 There are so many jokers already, he can join them."

+In 2014, he criticised the then PM candidate Narendra Modi by saying "We need a future prime minister, not a man-eater".
+An FIR was filed against Verma for this statement.

 In 2016, he blamed Rashtriya Swayamsevak Sangh (RSS) for assassination of Mahatma Gandhi and added that "When Mahatma Gandhi was assassinated, RSS workers were told in advance to keep their radio sets on for they will get to hear good news."